FusionAuth/fusionauth-site/site/_posts/2020-11-15-how-to-securely-implement-oauth-rails.md

 {% include _image.liquid src="/assets/img/blogs/fusionauth-example-rails/user-registered.png" alt="The Manage User page in FusionAuth." class="img-fluid" figure=false %}

+### Issuer and Signing Key

+There are two more attributes we want to configure in FusionAuth.
+The first attribute is the named issuer value used to sign tokens.
+We will use this value when verifying the access token during login.
+To do this, navigate to `Tenants` on the left navigation bar and then click the `Edit` button that corresponds to `Default` tenant.
+Set the `issuer` field under the `General` tab.

+{% include _image.liquid src="/assets/img/blogs/fusionauth-example-rails/issuer.png" alt="The Edit Tenant page where the issuer field is set." class="img-fluid" figure=false %}

+The second attribute is the HMAC signing key that is used to encode the token.
+Navigate to `Settings > Key Master` from the left navigation bar.
+Then click on the `View` button that corresponds to the `Default Signing Key`.
+From here, `click to reveal` the key and copy it to a safe location.
+We will need this value to successfully decode the token in our application.

+{% include _image.liquid src="/assets/img/blogs/fusionauth-example-rails/secret.png" alt="The Edit Tenant page where the issuer field is set." class="img-fluid" figure=false %}

 ## Build the Rails Application
 Lets get started building a very basic Rails application to demonstrate authentication with FusionAuth.